-If you haven’t visited campus yet, that is a great step to do early, so you and your student get inspired about Menaul School!
+If you haven’t visited campus yet, sign up to visit soon!
+Visiting is a great step to do early so you and your student get inspired about Menaul School.

 Admission staff will:

-• schedule a student shadow day and an admission test for your student
+• schedule a student shadow day and an admission test for your student, and

 *Optional: you can start the FACTS Grant and Aid application at any point during the application process.

 Spring admission decisions are sent May 6th or earlier.

 An English assessment and visa application documents are required.
 For additional information, please visit our International Student Admission page.